tanxuanle/dse-grp7-hdb/README.md

 ## How can you access our RShiny Application?
 **1. Download the data files**
-* Visit our Google Drive to access all data files. (recommended) https://drive.google.com/drive/folders/1rVIPNjGgv1XRqYiTPv0tMLv75ieVhhzr?usp=sharing
+* Visit our Google Drive to access all data files required for our application. (recommended) https://drive.google.com/drive/folders/1rVIPNjGgv1XRqYiTPv0tMLv75ieVhhzr?usp=sharing

 Note: Most data files are uploaded in /data except for model_bagging_9.rds and resale_prices.csv.